Preamble

 2.5.

-event that the computer manager is used, it shall be free to determine lineups
+computer manager is used, it shall be free to determine lineups that may not

-that may not parallel the preset lineups (unless otherwise designated by the
+parallel the preset lineups (unless otherwise designated by the away manager in

 2.6.

-they must notify the Commissioner, league Statistician and their opponent one
+the Commissioner, league Statistician and their opponent one week before the

 2.6.1.